National Council of University Students (Italy)

 The National Council of University Students (in Consiglio Nazionale degli Studenti Universitari or CNSU) is an advisory body of the Ministry of Education, University and Research (Italy) (in Ministero dell'Istruzione, dell'Università e della Ricerca) of the Italian Republic.
-Provided for by law no. 59 15th of March 1997., was actually established with the Presidential Decree 2 December 1997, n.
+Provided for by law no. 59 15 March 1997., was actually established with the Presidential Decree 2 December 1997, n.
 491.

 The current President is Luigi Leone Chiapparino of the UDU, a student of the University of Perugia (Central District).
-The role of Vice President is currently held by Daniele Tagliacozzo, a student of the Roma Tre University (Central District), di Primavera degli Studenti.
+The role of Vice President is currently held by Daniele Tagliacozzo, a student of the Roma Tre University (Central District), di :it:Primavera degli Studenti.

 Structure

+It is composed of 30 members, 28 of them representing students enrolled in bachelor's and master's courses, 1 representing PhD students and 1 representing students enrolled in specialization courses.
+The entire Italian territory is divided up into four electoral districts and each one hosts the election of 7 representatives.

-It is an elective body composed of 28 students enrolled in Bachelor degree's and Master degree's courses, a research Doctorate student and a postgraduate.
-The members are appointed by decree of the Italian Minister of University and Research, remain in office for three years and members cannot be re-elected.
-Elections for the designation of members take place every three years.
+Elections of members take place every three years and are confirmed by decree of the Italian Minister of University and Research.
+Members can be re-elected.